Houston Arts

 Contemporary Arts Museum of Houston

 DESCRIPTION: Founded in 1948, the new venue housed in an award-winning metal-sheathed parallelogram opened in 1972.
-The museum exemplifies the dynamic relationship between contemporary art and contemporary society through its exhibitions, public and educational programs.
-It has hosted art by Vincent Van Gogh, Joan Miró, Alexander Calder, Max Ernst, and John Biggers, this non-collecting institution is dedicated to presenting the most exciting international, national and regional art.
-It has a first rate gift shop.
+The museum exemplifies the dynamic relationship between contemporary art and contemporary society through its exhibitions and public and educational programs.
+It has hosted art by Vincent Van Gogh, Joan Miró, Alexander Calder, Max Ernst, and John Biggers, this non-collecting institution is dedicated to presenting the most exciting international, national, and regional art.
+It has a first-rate gift shop.

 ADMISSION: Free